Signed in as:

 Taxes may affect your retirement income and very differently than you might expect.
 Utilizing good tax strategies and planning for retirement means looking at your finances in present terms and with future projections.
-Tax implications are very different once you retire and we will ensure you are prepared each year to avoid costly mistakes.
+Tax implications are very different once you retire, and we will ensure you are prepared each year to avoid costly mistakes.

 Getting the timing right is key to avoid taxes eating up a large portion of your benefits